vpulab/Semantic-Aware-Scene-Recognition/Data/Datasets/ADEChallengeData2016/README.md

 	    ROOT: [WRITE PATH HERE]

 ### [RECOMMENDED] Precomputed Semantic Segmentation Information
+Precomputed Semantic Segmentation includes two folders:
+ - noisy_annotations_RGB: This folder includes Top@3 Semantic labels per pixel in a 3-channel image.
+ - noisy_scores_RGB: This folder contains Top@3 scores per pixel in a 3-channel image.

+In order to download follow the next steps:

 1. To download precomputed Semantic Segmentation maks for faster training and validation (labels and scores) run the following script (~3GB) from the repository folder: